luccaugusto/promptfolio/README.md

 - [ ] Accept command via get params
 - [x] implement skillset command
 - [ ] implement status command (shows what i'm currently working on)
-- [ ] implement cat command to view my resume and other files
+- [x] implement cat command to view my resume and other files
+- [ ] implement cd command to go to other websites